damdaepark/pymatcc/README.md

     $ python ./script/test.py

 ## Data
-Materials Project dataset (ver.
+- Materials Project dataset (ver.
 2022.10.28) was used for training the classifier.
+- Out-of-data sample for test was obtained from 1.
+Deng, Z. et al. Fundamental investigations on the sodium-ion transport properties of mixed polyanion solid-state battery electrolytes.
+Nat.
+Commun.
+13, 4470 (2022). [https://www.nature.com/articles/s41467-022-32190-7]

 ## Contributors
 This software was primarily written by Dr. Damdae Park and was advised by Dr. Kyeongsu Kim.